How To Boil Crawfish: With Helpful Tips

 How To Clean The Crawfish

-Take them out of refrigeration or ice chest and allow them to warm up to room temperature while still in the sack.
+Take them out of the refrigerator or ice chest and let them warm to room temperature while still in the sack.
 You will see them begin to move.
 This takes about an hour and a half, depending on how warm it is outside; keep them in the shade.

 Empty one bag of crawfish into a large ice chest, give them a good rinse of freshwater, remove any dead crawfish, grass, or debris, and drain.

-Here you have the option of purging or not purging.
+Here, you can choose to purge or not.
 I choose to purge just to be safe, and that's how I was taught.

 Some purge using fresh water, others with salt water.
 I prefer the salt method.
 This cleans them inside and out, causing them to excrete anything in the digestive tract.
 It also cleans the outside of the shell.